Applied AI Research Est. 2025 // Research · Education · Agents

 Selective

-His writing on AI engineering and security appears in the Signal & Noise newsletter and on HuggingFace.
+His writing on AI engineering appears on Substack and HuggingFace.
 Outside the work, he is an active amateur radio operator and emergency communications builder.

 i.